Bowdon Junction, Georgia

 Bowdon Junction is an unincorporated community in Carroll County, Georgia, United States.
 The community is located along U.S. Route 27, 7 mi northwest of Carrollton.
 Bowdon Junction has a post office with ZIP code 30109, which opened on April 29, 1911.
+Bowdon Junction was formerly the point where the Bowdon Railway diverged from the Central of Georgia Railway to reach Bowdon, Georgia.